*may or may not be chicken’s actual name

 When a beginning farm applies for organic certification and starts following the organic program, there is almost always a transition period to account for past uses of the farm land, and to help the farmer get their operations up to standard.
 Transitional farms must comply with the Canadian Organic Standards and any additional standards outlined by their certifying body (CB).
 Once the transition period has ended and there are no issues of non-compliance, then the farm can be Certified Organic

 All five of our farmers have applied for organic status with Islands Organic Producers’ Association.
-Amara Farm & Ripple Farm are fully certified as of June 2015.
+Amara, Green Arrow & Klovendalen Farms are fully certified, while Whitaker and Tendergreens Farms are in transition.

 Meet the Farmers